The Letters (2021) Film Review

 When I first found out about The Letters, I had in my mind a film drama in the style of ITV’s Salisbury Poisonings.
 Something that dramatised the events of a scandal.
 How wrong I was.

 Walsh’s motivation for The Letters is to show the harsh reality of the trauma and turmoil that the victims, survivors, and families had to go through, using his experience of interviewing the women and families affected.
 Although Walsh has built his film around the narrative of 3 victims, he takes pains to explain to the audience the full scale of scandal.
-By focusing on the 3 women, he exposes the self-centered nature of government to protect the system and the professionals, whilst sacrificing the women involved and blows wide open the human cost of the scandal.
+By focusing on the 3 women, he exposes the self-centred nature of government to protect the system and the professionals, whilst sacrificing the women involved and blows wide open the human cost of the scandal.

 Whilst watching the film it should be remembered that the scandal really did happen and is no doubt still affecting families and society today.
 This film is not an easy watch, as it tackles themes such as depression, suicide and death and has no happy ending.
 It leaves the viewer with a mix of emotions and thoughts that are not on the happy spectrum.